Ricky Rubio: Minnesota Timberwolves (2011–2017)

 On 24 June 2009, the Minnesota Timberwolves acquired the fifth pick in the 2009 NBA draft, Etan Thomas, Darius Songaila and Oleksiy Pecherov from the Washington Wizards, in exchange for Randy Foye and Mike Miller.
-With the 5th pick, Minnesota selected Rubio, making him the first player born in the 1990s to be drafted.
-The Timberwolves had a total of four first round picks in the 2009 NBA draft.
+With the 5th pick, Minnesota selected Rubio, making him the first player born in the 1990s to be drafted with Steph Curry still on the board.
+The Timberwolves had a total of four first-round picks in the 2009 NBA draft.
 They used the 6th and 18th picks in the first round and chose two other point guards, Jonny Flynn from Syracuse and Ty Lawson from North Carolina, surprising many in the NBA.
 Lawson's draft rights were soon traded to the Denver Nuggets.
 The Timberwolves then used the 28th pick to select Wayne Ellington, a shooting guard from North Carolina.

 The following day, Rubio's father told a Spanish media outlet his son might return to Spain for at least one more season.
 Rubio did not attend an introductory press conference by the Timberwolves.
 Rubio had a buyout clause in his Joventut contract reported by various media outlets as ranging from $6.6 million to $8.2 million, and Timberwolves general manager David Kahn admitted Rubio would probably have to play one more season in Spain to reduce or avoid the buyout.